Al-Shafi'i: Early life

 Born in Gaza, Palestine, near the town of Ashkelon in 767/768 CE/150 AH.
 His father died in Sham while he was still a child.
 Fearing the waste of his sharif lineage, his mother decided to move to Mecca when he was about two years old.
 Furthermore, his maternal family roots were from Yemen, and there were more members of his family in Mecca, where his mother believed he would better be taken care of.
 Little is known about al-Shafi'i's early life in Mecca, except that he was brought up in poor circumstances and that from his youth he was devoted to learning.
 An account states that his mother could not afford to buy his paper, so he would write his lessons on bones, particularly shoulder-bones.
 He studied under Muslim ibn Khalid al-Zanji, the then-judge of Mecca, who is thus considered to be his first teacher.
 By the age of seven, al-Shafi'i had memorised the Quran.
 At ten, he had committed Malik ibn Anas's Muwatta to heart, at which time his teacher would deputise him to teach in his absence.
 Al-Shafi'i was authorised to issue rulings at the age of fifteen.

+Modern accounts also report that, while living in Mecca in modest circumstances, al-Shāfiʿī became strongly interested in poetry and archery, activities associated with Arabic tribal aristocratic culture.
+Later biographical traditions link his early eloquence to time spent among the Hudhayl, a tribe famed for the purity of its Arabic, and describe him as a highly skilled archer.
+Some sources also attribute to him a short treatise on archery, later cited in connection with Kitāb al-Umm.

 Apprenticeship under Malik ibn Anas

 Al-Shafi'i moved to Medina in desire for further legal training, as was the tradition of acquiring knowledge.
 Accounts differ on the age in which he set out to Medina; an account placed his age at thirteen, while another stated that he was in his twenties.
+According to Ibn Abī Ḥātim al-Rāzī, while still in Mecca al-S̲h̲āfiʿī obtained a copy of the Muwaṭṭaʾ—the principal work of Mālik—and learned it by heart before introducing himself to Mālik in persistently asking his permission to recite it to him.
 There, he was taught for many years by the famous Malik ibn Anas, who was impressed with his memory, knowledge, and intelligence.
 By the time of Malik's death in 179 AH (795 CE), al-Shafi'i had already gained a reputation as a brilliant jurist.
 Even though he would later disagree with some of the views of Malik, al-Shafi'i accorded the deepest respect to him by always referring to him as the "Teacher".